EnderMelody/CookieAssistant/README.md

 Added option to autobuybuildings to buy 1 at a time
 Added option to autosellbuildings to only sell when there is no active buff
 Fixed filter for autobuyupgrades to not auto buy any that advance the Grandmapocalypse
+Fixed Cursed finger not counting as a buff
 Probably some more I forgot about